perokvist/event-driven-architecture/index.md

 ![integration through log](assets/service_log_integration.png)

-This variant also has a lot of tweak how we could respond to command from http requests.
+This variant also has a lot of tweaks how we could respond to commands from http requests.
 We could hide the async implementation or embrace it.

 ![response options](assets/response_options.png)

 ### 4.1
 We could expose our async implementation, by responding 204 when we receive the command.
+To guarantee processing, we need to persit (queue) the command, or send 204 after appending to the log.

 ### 4.2
-We could return 200 ok, when we have written to the logs.
+We could return 200 ok, when we have written to the log.

 ### 4.3
 We could wait and return 200 ok when we have updated the local state.
 This also gives us an option to return the result.

 ### Concurrency
 Responding to the client is one thing, but what about multiple commands targeting the same instance?
-This also is an implementation detail, if the use cases need it, we could use locks.
-In the response scenario above we use the same locks to determine when we complete.
+This also is an implementation detail, if the use case needs it, we could use locks.
+In the response scenario(4.3) above we use the same lock to determine when we complete.

 ## 5. The truth is the log.
 The database is a cache